rundeck/docs/docs/administration/security/ssl.md

 openssl pkcs12 -export -in clientcert.cer -inkey clientcert.key -certfile cacerts.cer -name rundeck -out keystore.p12
 ```

-On this step, you have to type the password `adminadmin`, or the password defined on the ssl.properties from your PDPAOP Instance of you are using a custom password, e.g. `/etc/rundeck/ssl/ssl.properties`
+On this step, you have to type the password `adminadmin`, or the password defined on the ssl.properties from your PDPAOP Instance if you are using a custom password, e.g. `/etc/rundeck/ssl/ssl.properties`

 Once this is done, you can create or import the certificate to the Keystore using the following command: